givedirectly/Google-Partnership/INITIAL_SETUP.md

 # Instructions for Initial Setup

 This is a reference for the steps taken to set this app up the first time.
-None of these steps should have to be performed again, but they may be a useful reference when troubleshooting.
+**None of these steps should have to be performed again**, but they may be a useful reference when troubleshooting.

 As well, if for some reason you need to set up a new instance of the app (if you are a different organization, for instance), read on.